Conservative data-driven finite element framework: Adaptive -refinement with a posteriori error indicators

-A new tolerance \gls{d_ave_tolerance} for the ratio of the average distance per element $\gls{d_ave}$ and the equivalent root mean squared measure \gls{d_ave_criteria} is introduced to determine which elements should not be taken into account for the adaptive $p$-refinement as follows: \textit{Do not increase the approximation order of the element if:}
+A tolerance \gls{d_ave_tolerance} for the ratio between the average distance per element $\gls{d_ave}$ and the equivalent root mean squared measure \gls{d_ave_criteria} is introduced to determine which elements should not be taken into account for the adaptive $p$-refinement as follows: \textit{Do not increase the approximation order of the element if:}

-In a similar fashion, the standard deviation of the distance to the dataset \gls{d_std} can be compared to \gls{d_ave_criteria}:
+In a similar fashion, the standard deviation of the distance to the dataset \gls{d_std} can be compared to \gls{d_ave_criteria} to identify elements for $h$-refinement:

-where \gls{d_std_tolerance} is another tolerance threshold related to the standard deviation of the distance \eqref{eq:c5_distance_std} and the equivalent RMS measure \eqref{eq:c5_distance_criteria}.
-However, high standard deviation of the distance $d$ within an element does not mean that refining the element mesh yields improved results or provides more information about the problem uncertainty.
-If an element where all of the values at the integration points are too far from the dataset is considered, i.e. have high distance $d$, refinement does not provide any advantage.
+where \gls{d_std_tolerance} is another tolerance threshold related to the standard deviation of the distance \eqref{eq:c5_distance_std}.

+However, high standard deviation of the distance \eqref{eq:distance_dataset_dd_g} within an element does not mean that $h$-refining the element always yields improved results or provides more information about the problem uncertainty.
+For an element where all of the values at the integration points are too far from the dataset, i.e. have high distance \eqref{eq:distance_dataset_dd_g}, $h$-refinement does not provide any advantage.
 Therefore, an additional check is proposed which compares the values of the average and standard deviation in the element to evaluate if the refinement should take place:

 where \gls{d_std_ave_tolerance} is another tolerance parameter.